voltsn/knowledge-base/frameworks/laravel/The Basics.md

 ```

 # Components
-- Components and slots provide similar benefits to sections, components and includes
+- Components and slots provide similar benefits to sections layouts and includes
 - There are two ways to write components
 	- Classe based components
 	- Anonymous components